 Coordinated Tribal Assistance Solicitation

-In FY 2011, DOJ continued its Coordinated Tribal Assistance Solicitation (CTAS) initiative, which enables tribes to submit one single application for all DOJ tribal government-specific competitive solicitations.
-This approach provides federally recognized tribes and tribal consortia the opportunity to develop a comprehensive approach to public safety and victimization in tribal communities by responding to multiple “purpose areas.”
-The purpose areas included in the FY 2011 CTAS application include:
+In FY 2012, DOJ continued its CTAS initiative, which enables tribes to submit a single application for all DOJ tribal government-specific competitive solicitations.
+This approach provides federally recognized tribes and tribal consortia the opportunity to develop a comprehensive approach to public safety and victimization by responding to multiple “purpose areas.”
+BJA funds projects in three CTAS purpose areas:

-In FY 2011, BJA funding enabled the University of North Dakota’s Tribal Judicial Institute (TJI) to conduct 28 TCAP training events for more than 1,640 individuals; TCAP funding also supported 16 onsite TTA visits to tribes and 106 scholarships that enabled BJA and non-BJA grantees to attend national TTA events.
+BJA funding enabled the University of North Dakota’s Tribal Judicial Institute to conduct 28 TCAP training events for more than 1,640 individuals.
+TCAP funding also supported 16 onsite TTA visits to tribes and more than 106 scholarships that enabled BJA grantees and non-grantees to attend national TTA events.

-Also in FY 2011, BJA funding enabled the National Tribal Judicial Center at the National Judicial College (NTJC/NJC) to conduct 10 TCAP training events for more than 400 individuals; provide financial assistance in the form of travel/lodging/per diem assistance to 253 BJA grantees and non-grantees to attend NTJC and partner events; provide financial assistance to 58 judges and court personnel to attend NTJC and NJC courses that are tuition based; and provide financial assistance to 149 judges and court personnel to attend grant-funded courses or events.
+BJA funding also enabled the National Tribal Judicial Center (NTJC) at NJC to conduct 22 TCAP training events for 439 individuals, plus provide financial assistance in the form of travel/lodging/per diem for BJA grantees and non-grantees to attend these events; provide financial assistance to 56 judges and court personnel to attend NTJC courses that are tuition based; and offer financial assistance to 360 judges and court personnel to attend grant-funded courses or events.

 Plan, Renovate, or Construct Correctional and/or Correctional Alternative Facilities